 To help you become free of recipes, you want to learn (about) the main cooking techniques.
-The knowledge and understanding of what you are doing and why will help you become a more confident and creative cook.
+Understanding of what you are doing and why, will help you become a more confident and creative cook.

 What are the cooking techniques?

-Although you can use the word technique in different ways, I reserve it for describing a cooking method going beyond ingredients and other additional directions.
+The word “technique” can be used in many different ways.
+Here I reserve “cooking technique” for a few main cooking techniques that help you cook most food according to just one or two directions.
+These rules go beyond ingredients and dishes.
 I like to summarize them in 1 sentence that captures the essence of the technique.

-Take boiling for instance.
-You could describe the cooking technique to boil as “cooking your food in a liquid at the hottest stage possible” (which is boiling point).
+Take boiling as an example.
+You could describe the cooking technique to boil as “cooking your food in a liquid at the hottest stage possible” – which is boiling point.
 Whether it’s green beans, pasta, rice or any other ingredient.

 So, what are the cooking techniques?
 Part II

-I also wouldn’t add deglaze, making roux, making stock, pan sauces, etc to the list.
-Although they are pretty specific and can be described in 1 sentence, they make use of the main cooking techniques and I therefor call them cooking concepts (as there is no “official” word for it).
+Some add simmer, sweating, searing and barbecue to the list too.
+Others add deglaze, making stock, making roux, pan sauces, etc to the list.
+Although these are pretty specific and can be described in 1 sentence too, they make use of the main cooking techniques, or are too similar to it.
+Therefor I like to call them cooking concepts, by lack of an “official” word for it.

 How does knowing the cooking techniques help you cook better?

-For instance, knowing that the recipe wants you to boil your green beans, you could:
+For instance, knowing that the recipe wants you to boil your green beans, you:

-… tell they would have a certain flavor (compared to roasting for instance),
+… know cooking them this way comes with a certain flavor and texture (compared to roasting for instance),

-… decide for yourself how firm or soft you want them, and
+… can decide for yourself how firm or soft you want them (shorter vs longer cooking time), and

 … decide for yourself how you want to boil them (what amount of water, how much salt to use, etc).